Page - Helping Your Team During Crisis

 Listen and respond.

 Every day of my tenure at the domestic violence and child abuse organization, I felt that I couldn’t add one more thing to my plate.
-One day a staff member calling me out saying, “Stop.
+One day a staff member called me out saying, “Stop.
 You’re moving too fast to even listen to what we [the team] are saying.
 You need to slow down.”
 I considered myself a good listener, so that comment hit hard.
 I realized she was right.
 Some days, I just ran on adrenaline and found it difficult to stop.
 I needed to become more mindful of how important it is to stop, take a breath, and listen to the person in front of me.
 Sounds simple.
 But it takes being intentional.

 Brad Philips, President & CEO of Institute of Evidence-based Change, shared Caring Campus Guide 2 and the accompanying webinar, which highlight the importance of listening and looping back with a response.
 It also offers six behavioral commitments for leadership and supervisors.
 Brad recognizes that “while the work is for educators, there are a number of crossover points that could be useful for human service organizations who are thinking about ways to support staff.”